+There is currently limited evidence of firms experimenting with immersive technology to deliver financial services to the market, and as such, this section explores potential considerations that may be of interest to the FCA as the market develops.
 Financial services firms could choose to use immersive technology, such as VR to engage with consumers and provide personalised services such as financial advice, banking services and more, particularly as uptake of the technology grows.
 Such future scenarios would raise concerns over how products and services with different levels of regulation and protections are communicated to consumers.
 This is extremely important if immersive environments are highly interoperable and the user can seamlessly move between spaces with different levels of protection.
 For example, a key question would be how organisations communicate their products to consumers and demonstrating clarity and what type of product is being promoted (i.e., regulated or unregulated).

-Technologies used in immersive environments may impact the natural environment

-As the technology develops, future immersive environments will require a significant amount of compute power, both locally in the home or office, and at the platform level.
-This will have a potentially large impact on energy use and therefore a real-world environmental impact, which will increase with the extent of uptake.
+Technologies used in immersive environments may impact the natural environment a potentially large impact on energy use and therefore a real-world environmental impact, which will increase with the extent of uptake.
 Whilst some technologies may be more impactful than others, platforms and manufacturers will need to consider the possible damage different implementations might cause.